Preparing your Daughter for camp and Missing Home

 Most importantly, never discuss a “pick-up deal” with your child.
 Example: “If you don’t like Camp you can come home,” or “Just try it and see if you like it and if not I will come get you.”
 Your daughter has committed to Camp for the entire session of 26 days, and it is important that she understands the significance of finishing what she has begun; she will hold you to your promise to pick her up – even if she is having a great time.
 If at the end of her stay at Camp, she decides she does not wish to return to Camp next year, she will have made an informed decision having accomplished her original goal.

-Should your daughter become extremely homesick, one of our Directors, a Staff, and/or an older Camper will work with her to help her understand and overcome her feelings of homesickness.
-You will also get a phone call from a director.
+Should your daughter become extremely homesick, one of our Directors, a Staff, and/or a CIT will work with her to help her understand and overcome her feelings of homesickness.
+You will also get a phone call from Camp.